Nicaragua

 Río San Juan Nicaragua (capital San Carlos)

-Río San Juan Nicaragua is on Nicaragua’s southern border with Honduras.
+Río San Juan Nicaragua is on Nicaragua’s southern border with Costa Rica.
 This department spans from Lake Nicaragua to the Caribbean Coast.
 The San Juan River runs through this department and was the planned location of the proposed Nicaragua canal.
 This part of Nicaragua has an abundance of natural beauty including Indio Maíz Biological Reserve and the Solentiname Islands.

 Rivas Nicaragua (capital Rivas)

-Located on the southern end of Nicaragua’s Pacific Coast, Rivas shares a border with Honduras.
+Located on the southern end of Nicaragua’s Pacific Coast, Rivas shares a border with Costa Rica.
 This department has Lake Nicaragua on its east and the Pacific Ocean on its west.
 It’s blessed with beautiful beaches and a stunning volcanic island.
 Its major tourist destinations are Ometepe Island and the beach town of San Juan del Sur.

 South Caribbean Coast Autonomous Region Nicaragua (capital Bluefields)